AltCampus/css-in-detail/README.md

 ```

 The first value accepts the number between 0 to 360 which identifies the degree of color on the color wheel.
 The number 0 through 360 represents the color wheel.

 The second and third value accept the value in percentage between 0 to 100%.
 The second value is for saturation of the color, where 0 is the grayscale and 100% means fully saturated.
 And the last value is for the lightness of the color, where 0 means fully black and 100% means fully white.

 #### HSLa

 As in RGBa value, 'a' represents alpha values which decide the transparency of the color.
-In a similar way in we can also add alpha value in HSL color, which is represented by function `hsla()`.
+In a similar way we can also add an  alpha value in HSL color, which is represented by function `hsla()`.
 The alpha value accepts the number between 0 to 1, where 0 means fully transparent and 1 means fully opaque.

 ```
   pending {